 Other risk factors cannot be changed:

-- Age (Most people who develop pancreatic cancer are over age 45.)
+- Age: Most people who develop pancreatic cancer are over age 45.

 - Family medical history: In some cases, pancreatic cancer develops due to an inherited genetic trait.
 If there is a strong history of pancreatic cancer in your family, you may want to find out about genetic screening and counseling at Roswell Park.
-Call our Cancer Information Program at 1-800-ROSWELL (1-800-767-9355) for more information.

-Are you eligible for high-risk screening?
+Are you eligible for high-risk pancreatic screening?

-Signs and Symptoms of Pancreatic Cancer
+Signs and symptoms of pancreatic cancer

 Typical warning signs of pancreatic cancer include: